Kujang Estate: British Period

 The British colonel Knox was appointed as the surveyor of Kujang, to which the raja of Kujang Balabhadra Sendha Narendra Bahadur was opposed to.
-Balbhadra died soon afterwards, possible murdered by his Dewan in the last week of September 1804. the dead king's brother Chandradhwaja was anxious to be recognized as the new ruler of Kajung by the British.
+Balbhadra died soon afterwards, possible murdered by his Dewan in the last week of September 1804. the dead king's brother Chandradhwaja was anxious to be recognized as the new ruler of Kujang by the British.
 But the British Colonel Harcourt first examined the defences of Kajung and all other information, only then was Chandradhwaja recognized as the raja in November-December of 1804.
 He conspired with the raja of Khurda and raja of Kanika to make a common cause against the British and indulged in hostile activities.
-Due to this the British arrested him on May 1805.
+Due to this the British arrested him in May 1805.

 Raja Virbhadra Sandha Narendra Bahadur of Kujang protested against the entry of the British into his kingdom and their collection of salt.
 With his troops he looted and destroyed the British salt collection centres in Renua, Bakurd and Astarang.
 In 1817, the rajas of Kujang along with some other zamindars of Odisha staunchly supported the Paika Rebellion against the British.
 This was due to widespread sentiment against British rule all across Odisha, including Kujang, which became an important centre of revolt.
 The British dispatched Captain C.R.
-Kennet to surpress the revolt at Kujang, Gope and Golra.
+Kennet to suppress the revolt at Kujang, Gope and Golra.
 The raja of Kujang finally surrendered on 2nd of October, 1817.
 Two important leaders of the Paika Rebellion- Narayana Paramaguru and Bamadeva Patajoshi, were captured.

 The British were irritated by the repeated rebellions of the Kujang zamindars.
 The famine of 1866 severely affected Kujang and put the ruler, Bidyadhar Sendha, in further debt.
 Due to the rebellious nature of the Kujang rajas and their continuous debt, the British government sold the estate in an auction in 1868 to the Queen of Bardhaman for Rs 5,50,00,000; whose rulers were loyal to the British.
 However, the royal family of Kujang was still respected by the people of the estate.

 Ratnamali Jema, an Indian freedom fighter and politician, was a princess of the dispossessed Kujang royal family.